Skip to content

 Class Description

-Transformer A base class for creating reusable, composable data transformers.
+Transformer A base class for creating reusable, composable data transformers with mode-based dispatch (mapping/iterable/class/leaf).

 Function Description

-listify Transforms complex objects into a list of dictionaries with key and value pairs.
+listify Transforms complex objects into a list of dictionaries with key/value pairs.
+Supports traversal_registry.

-strictify Applies a strict structural conversion to an object using optional converters for keys and values.
+strictify Applies strict structural conversion using optional key/value converters.
+Supports traversal_registry.

-stringify Converts an object into a string representation by recursively processing it based on its type.
+stringify Converts an object into a string representation by recursively processing it by type.
+Supports traversal_registry.

 This namespace provides custom type hints and utility functions for working with types within the library.